sidGoswami725/SE_PROJECT_KALASETU/README.md

 ### 🔑 Configuration (Important)

 This project requires specific API keys and credentials to function (CohereAPI, HuggingFace & Firebase).
 Per course instructions, these sensitive files have been **sent via email** to the Teaching Assistants.
 There are 2 .env files: one in the main/backend and the other in main/frontend.
-We have given dummy .env files in this repo, please replace the contents of the respective env files with the contents sent in the mail.
+We have given dummy .env files in this repo, please replace them with the .env files sent in the mail.
 Please add the firebase-account-key.json to main/backend.

 **Action Required:**

-1. Locate the **.env** file contents and **firebase-account-key.json** file attached to our submission email.
+1. Locate the **.env** files and **firebase-account-key.json** file attached to our submission email.

 2. Place the json directly into the backend/ directory of this project.

-3. Replace the contents of the .env files with the ones provided in the mail.
+3. Replace the dummy .env files with the ones provided in the mail.

 ### 1\.
 Backend Setup